-The sixty-six books of the Holy Bible are the authoritative, inerrant Word of God.
-The scriptures guide us in all matters of faith and practice.
+We believe that the sixty-six books of the Holy Bible are the only authoritative, inerrant Word of God.
+Further, we believe that these Scriptures are our final rule in all matters of faith and practice.

-There is but one God, eternally existent in three persons: the Father, the Son, and the Holy Spirit.
+We believe that there is but one God, eternally existent in three Persons: the Father, the Son, and the Holy Spirit.

-Adam, the first man, sinned in his disobedience toward God, and through his disobedience sin extended to all his posterity.
-Consequently, all are born sinners, spiritually dead, and relationally separated from God.
+We believe that Adam, the first man, sinned in his disobedience toward God and that through his disobedience sin extended to all his posterity.
+Consequently, all are born sinners, spiritually dead and relationally separated from God.

-Jesus Christ was sent by God to fulfill the divine Law through perfect obedience.
-Having lived a sinless life in obedience to His Father, He was sacrificed on the cross as the perfect, complete sacrifice for sin.
-On the third day, God raised Him from the dead, after He had provided a full redemption for His chosen people - those whom He died for.

-We sinners received the gift of salvation by His grace through faith alone, not as a result of any of our works.
-God will regenerate all believers through the invincible power of the Holy Spirit.
+We believe that Jesus Christ, Born of the Virgin Mary, perfect man and truly God, came to earth to fulfill the divine Law through perfect obedience.
+Having lived a sinless life in obedience to His Father, He was sacrificed on the Cross as the perfect, complete sacrifice for sin.
+On the third day, God raised Him from the dead, after He had provided a full redemption for His chosen people - those for whom He died.
+We believe that God will regenerate all through the invincible power of the Holy Spirit.
+We believe that we sinners appropriate this work, God's salvation, by His grace alone through faith alone, not as a result of any of our works.

-A true church may be known by its engaging in preaching the Gospel, the right administration of the sacraments, and faithful exercising of church discipline.
-We Christians seek to unite in fellowship with His church.
+We believe that a true church may be known by its engaging in the pure preaching of the Gospel, the right administration of the sacraments, and faithful exercising of church discipline.
+We believe that all Christians will seek to unite in fellowship with such a church.

-The local church is the primary place of fellowship and growth of believers.
+We believe the local church is the primary place of fellowship and growth of believers.

-The resurrection of the believer unto everlasting life is through faith in Jesus Christ.
+We believe in the resurrection of the believer into everlasting life through faith in Jesus Christ.